Tannhäuser (board game): Story

 The game is set in an alternate historical setting of 1949 and onward, albeit with many fantastical elements.
 Instead of the events that played out during the First World War, the conflict has raged on beyond the normal timeline of events, including the Second World War.
 In this war the Western European and North American nations have formed the "Union" that under the inventive direction of Thomas Edison have developed new forms of weaponry, along with new discoveries of secret alien technology.
-The German "Reich" meanwhile have mastered the use of occult powers, including the creation of new demonic soldiers through the excavation of one of four Cardinal Points, gateways to hellish dimensions with the new discoveries led by the Marquis General, Hermann Von Heïzinger.
+The German Reich meanwhile has mastered the use of occult powers, including the creation of new demonic soldiers through the excavation of one of four Cardinal Points, gateways to hellish dimensions with the new discoveries led by the Marquis General, Hermann Von Heïzinger.
 In order to prevent the Reich from finding the remaining points, the Union has deployed an elite team led by John MacNeal.

-Recent developments however have forced the still Tsar-ruled Russia currently known as the "Matriarchy" to enter the war.
+Recent developments however have forced the still Tsar-ruled Russian Empire, now currently known as the "Matriarchy", to enter the war.
 Along with the inventions developed by Nikola Tesla, such as new electrical-based weaponry and robotics, the Matriarchy have sought after the power of ancient Slavic gods to aid them in the war effort, which has led them to utilize new and powerful ground troops.
-In the east, Japan has emerged from a civil war with the Shogun reintroduced, fast becoming a new military power in the world, shrouded in secrecy and otherworldly magic.
-Due to this, the Reich quickly politically maneuvered itself into negotiating and signing a pact known as the Nippon Accords.
+In the east, Japan has emerged from a civil war with the Shogun reintroduced, fast becoming a new great power in the world, shrouded in secrecy and otherworldly magic.
+Due to this, the Reich quickly politically maneuvered itself into negotiating and signing a military pact known as the Nippon Accords.
 Because of this new alliance, the Matriarchy and Union formed a similar treaty of their own known as UMTOMA (Union and Matriarchy Treaty of Mutual Assistance) for defense against the Reich and the Shogunate.

 Factions

 Union

 The Union is a collective alliance of North American and Western Europe currently led by President Thomas Edison.
-The Roswell UFO incident in 1947 led the Union to the discovery of extraterrestrial alien technology to be utilized in the development of new and powerful weaponry in the war against the Reich.
+The Roswell UFO incident in 1947 led the Union to the discovery of extraterrestrial technology to be utilized in the development of new and powerful weaponry in the war against the Reich.
 By spearheading these operations with his son, Edison was able to gain influence eventually becoming the Union president.
-Covert operations are performed by an elite unit headed by Major John McNeal, a long standing war veteran.
+Covert operations are performed by an elite unit headed by Major John McNeal, a long-standing war veteran.
 Amongst his squad includes Tala, a Navajo demolitions expert, Sergent Brown who wields an experimental heavy weapon, among two specialist soldier recruits.
 The Union specializes in a variety of firepower and explosives, both conventional and experimental, including traps and other gadgets for use in combat.